Influence of the majority group on individual judgments in online spontaneous conversations: Theoretical framework

 Along with these theories, further notable literature include Moscovici's work and the Emergent Norm Theory (ENT).
 First, \cite{moscovici} demonstrated that minorities consistently expressing their viewpoint with confidence and coherence over time create doubt and internal conflict within the majority, eventually leading to private acceptance or even public change in opinion expression.
 Second, \cite{turner1972collective} theorized ENT to understand the dynamic social process through which new norms are constructed in offline collectives.
 According to ENT, nontraditional behavior (i.e., all types of social behavior in which the conventional norms stop functioning as a guide) develops in groups as a result of the emergence of new conditions and circumstances~\citep{ent, Turner1996}.
 Specifically, the symbolic-interactionist perspective of ENT states that new norms emerge through group spontaneous processes (without prior coordination) and develop through interactions (such as communication).
 As a consequence, anything that facilitates communication among groups' participants also facilitates the emergence of norms.

 Recent studies in computational social science build upon all these foundational works by introducing a novel focus on digital environments.
-Nevertheless, much of the existing research in such field focuses on direct, individual-to-individual influence, rather than group-level effects.
+Nevertheless, much of the existing research in such field focuses on direct, individual-to-individual influence, rather than group-level influence.
 Nowadays, social theories application to online platforms remains understudied: only a few works about communities of practice~\citep{Itao2025} build on ENT to understand the formation and evolution of social norms in digital spaces.
 In this work we contribute to the understanding of how social norms are revised and how their expression shape the narrative of public discourse in online spaces, especially in spontaneous conversations.

 \paragraph*{Conformity vs. anti-conformity.} When people encounter differing opinions and judgments, their reactions can vary widely and polarize, ranging from conformity to anti-conformity.

-Conformity (also known as ``bandwagon'' effect) manifests when individuals tend to comply to the majority~\citep{nadeau1993new, Marsh_1985,fuBandwagonEffectParticipation2012, jadbabaie2022inference}.
+\textbf{Conformity} (also known as ``bandwagon'' effect) manifests when individuals tend to comply to the majority~\citep{nadeau1993new, Marsh_1985,fuBandwagonEffectParticipation2012, jadbabaie2022inference}.
 This happens because of either normative or informational social influence.
 Normative influence occurs when individuals conform to avoid rejection and pursue approval and belonging~\citep{cialdini_conformity, spiral_of_silence}.
 For example, in Asch's experiment, participants conformed to the group’s incorrect answers to gain social acceptance.
 Informational influence takes place when individuals conform because the majority group behavior makes sense and they are rationally persuaded by the evidence~\citep{deutsch1955study}.
 A further example of conformism is ``internalization'', where the majority influences individuals because it is perceived as a credible and relevant source, with a behavior consistent with the individual’s value system~\citep{doi:10.1177/002200275800200106}.